-The Chester County Commissioners have declared a ban on open burning effective Sunday, October 27, 2024.
+The Chester County Commissioners declared a ban on open burning on October 27, 2024.

-The open burn ban includes open burning of any combustible material outdoors in either a burn barrel (screened or unscreened), fire ring, fire pit, or on the ground.
-This includes the burning of garbage, leaves, grass, twigs, litter, paper and vegetation from land which has been cleared.
+The burn ban includes: open burning of any combustible material outdoors in burn barrels (with or without a screen), fire rings, fire pits, or on the ground.
+It also includes burning of leaves, grass, twigs, garbage, litter, paper, and vegetation from land which has been cleared.

 Chester County Department of Emergency Services Director Bill Messerschmidt said,